 - When they do read my tweets, they aren’t always moved to respond.

 That is also assuming that I am writing something worth even responding to…which is sometimes debatable (and that’s okay).
 Bottom line is, don’t take it personally.

 Chris Brogan also talked in the podcast about how he might put out a blog post and get 50 comments right off the bat.
 Great job, right?
-When you analyze how many people actually landed on that post in a given day, that seemingly awesome 50 comments actually only represents .001% of his audience.
+When you analyze how many people landed on that post in a given day, that seemingly awesome 50 comments only represent .001% of his audience.

 It’s okay to have low retweets, comments, and replies.
 People are still reading and even enjoying what you write.